A colorful Hawaiian menu set on the island of Motunui full of Moana party ideas!

 The Flowers

 Are you ready to gasp?
-I did not have flowers on the table.
-Crazy, right?
-It’s in my very name!
-In an effort to be on-theme (read: it’s hard to find tropical flowers in Texas at a grocery store) and to give you guys a plethora of entertaining ideas, I used pineapple in lieu of centerpieces.
+Unlike every other party I’ve thrown, I did not have flowers on the table.
+In an effort to be on-theme and to give you guys a plethora of entertaining ideas, I opted for pineapple in lieu of centerpieces.
 Bonus: I get to eat said pineapples now that the party is over!

 The Place Settings